 We set up our Alaska house.
 We were on baby watch.
 We went hiking and souvenir shopping.
 On our third trip to the hospital, they checked us in.
-Our daughter, A, was born in September with a good set of lungs.
+Our daughter, Anna, was born in September with a good set of lungs.
 Both sets of grandparents came out to welcome her.

 We spent our first couple of months acclimating to the family of four life; two car seats, two kids in diapers, and two kids that wouldn’t sleep through the night.

 Kristi’s brother was getting married in December.
 We went out to the forest early and cut down a Christmas tree.
 We decorated it, filled it with water, opened presents in early December, and headed to the airport.

 Zach loved the airport.
 Both babies slept.
 We made it in to LAX, spent the night with my parents in Northridge, and drove south.
 We rented a house with all of Kristi’s immediate family.